Aromasin vs Arimidex – Which Is Best To Use On-Cycle?

 This may include things like hot flashes, mood swings, and more.
 It takes up to a week for Aromasin to truly start blocking aromatase.

 All About Arimidex

-Arimidex, on the other hand, is the brand name given to an anti-estrogen compound called anastrozole.
+On the other hand, Arimidex is the brand name given to an anti-estrogen compound called anastrozole.
 Like Aromasin, it was originally developed to help in the fight against breast cancer by reducing estrogen, thereby slowing or even reversing the growth of cancerous tumors.